 League of Legends Salaries

 In 2019, League of Legends revealed that their minimum base player salary was $75,000 per year.
 In addition, they reported that their average player salary was much higher at about $320,000 per year.

-The salaries of some higher ranking and, thus, higher profile players’ are not reported to the public but it is believed that the best performers in League of Legends earn $500,000 of annual salary alone.
+The salaries of some higher ranking and, thus, higher profile players’ are not reported to the public, but it is believed that the best performers in League of Legends earn $500,000 in annual salary alone.